menandmice/micetro_docs/guides/implementation/central_mssql.rst

   The script is preconfigured for an 8-core processor machine.
 As a best practice, it's recommended to create one temp file for each processor core.
 If you have a 2-core machine, comment out the last 6 temp file creation commands in the script.

 .. danger::
-  Running the script will drop the existing database using the name "mmsuite" without confrimation, so consider making a manual backup to prevent data loss.
+  Running the script will drop the existing database using the name "mmsuite" without confirmation, so consider making a manual backup to prevent data loss.

 After running the script, it will create: